alx-rg/PS-BED/README.md

 I wrote tests for both the Pet model and the PetsController, verifying the proper functionality of the search method and the index action.
 By using RSpec, I was able to run the tests on my application.

-The pagination offers the number of pages available `1, 2, 3` (or more if there are more pages) When doing a search, the pagination number shrinks accordingly.
+The pagination offers the number of pages available `1, 2, 3` (or more if there are more pages) Search pagination works as expected.
 (For dogs, it goes down to `1, 2`) There is a `Next` and `Previous` Button
 There is a `First` and `Last` Button